krishikajain28/krishikajain28/README.md

 Computer Science student based in Mumbai

-Interested in AI systems, data, and backend engineering.
-Most of what I work on falls somewhere between web development, automation, and applied AI.
+Working across AI systems, data, and backend engineering.
+I build things that solve real problems, not things that just look good in a portfolio.

 [LinkedIn](https://linkedin.com/in/krishika-jain-47824a319) &nbsp;•&nbsp; [Email](mailto:krishikajain28@gmail.com)